bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="contains"></a>
 ### CONTAINS

-The `CONTAINS` function returns whether its first argument contains with its second argument as a substring:
+The `CONTAINS` function checks if its first argument contains its second argument as a substring:

 ```py
 Parts(is_green = CONTAINS(name, "green"))